Test your Wifi Connection

 Find out more about the Ring Chime Pro here.

 After completing one or more of these steps, run the connectivity test through the Ring app again.
 If the speed and quality has improved, you will be set!
 If not, you can further explore some of the issues below.

 If you've followed the above steps and are still having connectivity issues, you can try some advanced troubleshooting steps, as outlined below.

 Channel interference is caused when there are multiple wireless networks in the area, all sharing the same channel and competing to be heard.

-In Europe, 2.4 Ghz wireless signals operate across 13 channels.
+In Japan, 2.4 Ghz wireless signals operate across 13 channels.
 Some channels overlap slightly, so the most efficient ones without overlap are 1, 6, 11.